-Hopefully you will be surprised by the support Breakdown Notes offers to import different types of files.
+Hopefully you will be surprised by the support Breakdown Notes offers to import different types of data.
 In this blog we will talk about importing images, html snippets and text files, all by dragging and dropping or copying and pasting.

 First up are Images.
 You might want to include some image that already captures a lot of information onto a map, or just add it because it looks good.
 Adding an image is really simple.

-For instance, for a new shape use "\n" (enter), and for a new paragraph use . (a point).
+For instance, for a new shape you might use "\n" (enter), and for a new paragraph use . (a point).

 This will add a new shape to the map every time there is a line break (enter) in the text file